Bunnings customer FAQ

 What kind of timber do you use in your kits?

 In our pergola kits the posts are LOSP treated pine, and the beams, rafters and roofing members are CCA treated pine.
-For decks the substructure is CCA treated pine and the decking boards are either ACQ treated pine or merbau.

 Are there any risks associated with the use of CCA treated pine?